niolabs/docs/docs/getting_started/first_service.md

 In the System designer, you start with an empty canvas full of possibilities, but there are no services yet.
 We will add a service to fix that.
 While it won't get too exciting quite yet, we can start by building a very basic service to simulate and log signals.

-By default, the projects logs go to standard out as well as to files in the `logs/` directory of your project folder.

-To add a block:
+To add a service:

-1. Click "All" on the right side of the screen.
-If you have an empty instance, no blocks will be displayed.
+1. Select the name of the instance you created.
-2. Click the Add Block icon which looks like a cloud with an arrow.
+2. Click "Add New Service."
-3. To import the block, enter the Github clone URL of the block, and click "Accept."
+3. Type SimulateAndLog, leave the service type as Service, and click "Accept."
-4. After uploading, the block type displays on the right side of the screen under its group.

-Start by clicking the "add new service" button and name your service "SimulateAndLog".
+4. Double-click on the SimulateAndLog Service.

-Now that we have a service, we'll add a CounterIntervalSimulator block and a Logger block.
-Double click on your "SimulateAndLog" service.
-From the right, click on "LB" and drag a LoggerBlock onto the service canvas.
-Go ahead give it the name "Log".
-Do the same with "CIS" and drag in a CounterIntervalSimulator and name it "Simulate".
+5. From the right, click on "LB" and drag a LoggerBlock block on to the canvas.
+6. Name the block Log.
+7. Click on CIS and drag a CounterIntervalSimulator block on to the canvas.
+8. Name the block Simulate.

-Now connect these blocks by clicking and dragging on the output terminal of "Simulate" and release it on the input terminal of "Log".
+9. Connect the blocks by clicking and dragging the output terminal of the Simulate block and release it on the input terminal of the Log block.

-Once you are satisfied with your service, click the "save" icon at the top of the instance canvas.
+10. Click Save.

 ## Running Services

-By now I'm sure you're more than ready to see something happen.
-Click the "start" icon from the top of the service canvas and you should see some logs appear in the terminal where you ran n.io from.
+By now, you are more than ready to see something happen.

+1. Click the "start" icon from the top of the service canvas.
+2. View the logs in the terminal.
+Note: Logs are saved in the  `logs/` directory of your project folder.

 ```
 [2016-03-05 00:32:05.189] NIO [INFO] [SimulateAndLog.Log] Block : Log (type : LoggerBlock) status is configured